HenriquesLab/NanoPyx/README.md

 ## Installation

-`NanoPyx` is compatible and tested with Python 3.9, 3.10, 3.11 and 3.12 in MacOS, Windows and Linux.
+`NanoPyx` is compatible and tested with Python 3.10, 3.11, 3.12, 3.13, and 3.14 in macOS, Windows and Linux.
 Installation time depends on your hardware and internet connection, but should take around 5 minutes.

 You can install `NanoPyx` via [pip]: